-A perpetual license is a permit allowing a user access to an application indefinitely, provided they remain in compliance with established terms.
+What is a perpetual license?
+A perpetual license is how organizations purchase software—once they pay for the license, they have the right to use the software.
+Unlike subscription-based models, a permit allows a user access to an application indefinitely, provided they remain in compliance with established terms.
+Demo ITAM

 The perpetual software license model is one that has remained popular for decades, originating at a time when software purchases were more like traditional purchases.
-The buyer would pay for the software on a one-time basis, essentially gaining full access for as long as they might need it.
+The buyer would pay for the software on a one-time basis, gaining full access for as long as they might need it.

 Today, many software vendors have made the switch to other pricing models, charging their customers recurring fees to continue to use their software products.
 That said, many vendors continue to offer perpetual-licensing options.